mjcarranza/Sleep-Apnea-Risk-Detector/README.md

 * AI classification models are also used:
   - Apnea/No Apnea Detection: This model uses RandomForestClassifier to identify patterns of positive OSA cases by combining parameters such as age, BMI, snoring signals, etc.
   - Treatment Need Prediction: This model uses RandomForestClassifier to estimate if treatment is required for the patient.
 Like the previously described model, it relies on parameters such as age, BMI, and others, as well as whether positive or negative OSA cases exist.
+  - Sleep posture prediction: This model uses RandomForestClassifier to estimate the body position from a captured image.
+It works using the Mediapipe library which detects the location of up to 32 different joints in the body, this is used by the model to detect the pose.

 * A patient profile form is used to determine their physical condition and habits and to identify personalized recommendations based on the parameters provided by the user.
 * A sleep session history is available, which allows visualization of processed data, playback of recorded audio, and report generation with data related to the sleep session, in addition to the option to delete a specific session and generate a complete report covering all sleep sessions.